abhigyak47/NumericalTest/README.md

 # Quant Finance Practice Game (Version 2.0)

-A comprehensive quantitative finance interview practice application with **LaTeX math rendering** and **centered question display**.
+A comprehensive quantitative finance interview practice application with a **centered question display**.
 This modular application helps you sharpen your mental math skills and pattern recognition abilities through timed tests with detailed review features.

 ## 🎯 Features